zhangao8/PDDL_algorithm/README.md

-# PDDL_algorithm
+# PDDL Algorithm

-Python code to implement the primal-dual deep learning (PDDL) algorithm in joint power and relay allocation problems.
+Python code to implement the primal-dual deep learning (PDDL) algorithm in relay-assisted multichannel FSO networks.

 main.py contains the whole process from data generation, training, and plotting.